TUM-CS-CTV/CascadeMOO/README.md

 ## Setup
 Install [Anaconda](https://www.anaconda.com/products/individual) on your PC.
+Pyomo, glpk and IPOPT 3.11.1 are required to run the optimization codes.
 Open the Power shell prompt in anaconda navigator and run the following commands:

 `conda install -c conda-forge pyomo`